-- a. stay informed of County policies; - b. in all public statements, make clear that they speak only for themselves unless authorized by the board or commission to speak for the board or commission as a whole (See Procedural Rules Section VI); - c. represent the official policies or positions of the County or the board or commission to the best of their ability when designated as a delegate for such purpose and report to the board or commission on meetings or functions to which they served as a delegate; - d. maintain the confidentiality of County records and other information that is made confidential by law, is privileged, or has otherwise appropriately been identified as confidential and may be withheld from public inspection; - e. comply with all applicable federal, state and local laws, rules and regulations applicable to public officials and the conduct of public business, including compliance with the NM Inspection of Public Records Act and county policies regarding the inspection of public records; - f. respect and adhere to the Council-Administrator structure of the Los Alamos County government and shall not interfere with the administrative functions of the county or the professional duties of the County staff; nor impair the ability of staff to implement Council policy decisions;
+- a. stay informed of County policies; - in all public statements, make clear that they speak only for themselves unless authorized by the B&C to speak for the B&C as a whole (See Procedural Rules Section VI); - c. represent the official policies or positions of the County or the B&C to the best of their ability when designated as a delegate for such purpose and report to the B&C on meetings or functions to which they served as a delegate; - d. maintain the confidentiality of County records and other information that is made confidential by law, is privileged, or has otherwise appropriately been identified as confidential and may be withheld from public inspection; - e. comply with all applicable federal, state and local laws, rules and regulations applicable to public officials and the conduct of public business, including compliance with the NM Inspection of Public Records Act and county policies regarding the inspection of public records; - f. respect and adhere to the Council-Administrator structure of the Los Alamos County government and not interfere with the administrative functions of the county or the professional duties of the County staff; nor impair the ability of staff to implement Council policy decisions; - i.
+B&C members shall not lobby for or against County employment of any person.
+Providing information is permissible.

-- i.
-Board or commission members shall not lobby for or against County employment of any person.
-Providing information is permissible. - ii.
-Board or commission members shall not give direction to any of the subordinates of the County Administrator, either publicly or privately and shall copy the appropriate department head and County Administrator on any written communication to a staff member.
-Nothing in these rules should be interpreted as prohibiting normal social interaction unrelated to County business between board and commission members and staff - g. treat staff respectfully; and - h. abide by quasi-judicial procedures when serving in a quasi-judicial capacity.
+- ii.
+B&C members shall not give direction to any of the subordinates of the County Administrator, either publicly or privately, and shall copy the appropriate department head and County Manager on any written communication to a staff member.
+Nothing in these rules should be interpreted as prohibiting normal social interaction unrelated to County business between B&C members and staff. - g. treat staff respectfully; and - h. abide by quasi-judicial procedures when serving in a quasi-judicial capacity.